Percy Hordern

 Percy Grose Hordern (1 January 1864 – 1 April 1926) was an Australian businessman, politician and a member of the New South Wales Legislative Council for the Labor Party.
 Hordern was a member of the influential Hordern family and for many years ran a drapery business.

 Family and education

-Hordern was born in Darlinghurst, New South Wales, the second son of Edward Hordern (1838–1883) and his wife Emily (ca.1842–1865), née Grose.
+Hordern was born in Darlinghurst, Sydney, Australia, the second son of Edward Hordern (1838–1883) and his wife Emily (ca.1842–1865), née Grose.
 After the death of his mother, his father married again, on 17 November 1866, to Christiana Matilda Stack.
 His first home was at 676 George Street, then "Milton House", Darlinghurst Road, then "Chatsworth", Potts Point.
 Percy attended Newington College from 1874 until 1878, whilst the school was situated at Newington House on the Parramatta River.

 Marriage

 Hordern married Annie Wright (1865–1939) on 17 February 1885.
 Zanobi, in Petersham, was given to the young couple as a wedding present from his family.